Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 Setting up Online Payments in your SimplePractice account

-- My routing number does not have 9 digits, how can I add it?
+- My routing number doesn't have 9 digits, how can I add it?

 - My Online Payments account can't be verified, what are my next steps?